How safe are search engines? Should they be warning about malicious sites? A recent answer might surprise you.

-The active approach prevents the behavior from occurring and the presense approach allows the behavior to occur on the virtual machine and thereafter ascertains whether the visited web site was malicious.
+The active approach prevents the behavior from occurring and the present approach allows the behavior to occur on the virtual machine and thereafter ascertains whether the visited website was malicious.
 These methods could be combined such that some visited sites that appear to be affected could be cached and analyzed after the crawling process.

 Scope of Coverage

-The web crawler be set up to detect malicious behavior on a page by page or site by site basis, or it could look at individual web objects (e.g. embedded picture files), domain names, IP addresses or other grouping method of units of crawling.
+The web crawler might be set up to detect malicious behavior on a page by page or site by site basis, or it could look at individual web objects (e.g. embedded picture files), domain names, IP addresses or other grouping methods of units of crawling.